 That worked fine for me for many years, though my ride to work was only 20 to 30 minutes.
 Longer trips could give a different result depending a lot on the weather.

-Let’s take a look at some other solutions that others have had success with.
+Let’s take a look at some other solutions that others have had success with to prevent helmet hair.
 The thing to keep in mind here is that there is no escaping helmet hair, and there is no silver bullet fix.
 You need to learn how to live with it by a means that suits you.

 1) Bandannas & Headscarves